F5Networks/f5-telemetry-streaming/contributor_docs/README.md

 ```

 ---
 #### Conditional blocks
 Some stats may only be available in certain conditions, for example on BIG-IP v13+.
-This is the the list of functions available inside the `"if"` block.
+This is the list of functions available inside the `"if"` block.
 These functions should exist inside [systemStats.js](../src/nodejs/systemStats.js).

 *deviceVersionGreaterOrEqual:* Function to compare current device's version against provided one.
 ```javascript